-An architecturally-refined mews house in the heart of Notting Hill.
+An architecturally refined, three bedroom mews house in the heart of Notting Hill.

 Rede Place represents a perfect example of a 1960’s interpretation of the classic mews house; linear, modest and architecturally private.
 Behind the façade however, the house tells another story, revealing itself as a carefully curated celebration of international design.
 Originally designed by Guy Stansfeld Architects, it was refinished in 2017 by London-based interior designer Brian Woulfe of Designed By Woulfe.